Maria Malibran fund: Contracts

 Drafted in Italian or French and extending over an eight-year period (1828-1836), the twenty-four contracts of the collection shed light on the working conditions, the – sometimes steep – remuneration, or the repertoire imposed on the singer by some European theatres.
 As such, Alfred Bunn, the precautious director of the Drury Lane Royal Theatre in London, obliges the artist to share with him part of her fee to cover incurred expenses and risks.

 Books, scores and varia

-Relatively modest – the Malibran library supposedly having stayed between the hands of her husband or transferred to her sister, the mezzo-soprano Pauline Viardot – this part nevertheless contains some remarkable pieces, such as two bound missals, Le petit paroissien complet and La voie du salut, or a small in-12 format brochure with the English version of the Fidelio libretto, published in London in 1835 to prepare for the performances at the Royal Opera House in Covent Garden the year after, and carrying handwritten notes from Malibran.
+The Malibran library supposedly stayed between the hands of her husband or transferred to her sister, the mezzo-soprano Pauline Viardot.
+The library includes pieces, such as two bound missals, Le petit paroissien complet and La voie du salut, a small in-12 format brochure with the English version of the Fidelio libretto, and handwritten notes from Malibran.

 This section is completed by a series of music scores – two autograph compilations of works of the cantatrice, three collections of dedicated romances and a few music manuscripts – press clippings, concert programs and posters, as well as a series of poems, stanzas or texts devoted to the prima donna.